Barcelona confirm €72m agreement with Juventus for Arthur | Goal.com

 Juve's Miralem Pjanic is set to move in the other direction, although both players will conclude the 2019-20 campaign at their current clubs.

-He was seen giving a speech to his team-mates at Barcelona's training session on Monday – an act that has been widely interpreted as the 23-year-old saying his goodbyes to a dressing room he joined in July 2018 from Gremio.
+"FC Barcelona and Juventus FC have reached an agreement for the transfer of player Arthur Melo.
+The Italian club will pay €72 million, plus €10 million in variables," the club confirmed in a statement published on Monday.

+"The player will stay at FC Barcelona until the end of the official competitions of the 2019-20 season."

-And head coach Quique Setien has included the player in the squad to face Atletico Madrid on Tuesday, despite the deal being close to completion.
+And head coach Quique Setien has included the player in the squad to face Atletico Madrid on Tuesday.

 "I have no doubt about his greatest commitment until the last day he is here," the head coach told the media.